 Independent driving section of the driving test

-Your driving test will include around ten minutes of independent driving.
+Your driving test will include around 20 minutes of independent driving.
 This is designed to assess your ability to drive safely while making decisions independently.

 During your test you'll have to drive independently by either following: